-- 1. The applicant must hold a baccalaureate degree from an accredited college or university. - 2.
-The applicant must be eligible to re-enter in good standing at the last college or university attended. - 3.
+- 1. The applicant must complete a Master of Social Work Program Application for Admission. - 2.
 The applicant must provide evidence, by official transcript, of a cumulative grade point average of at least 2.5 on all undergraduate study, or a minimum grade point average of 3.0 on the last 60 semester hours of study.
-GPA is based on a 4.0 scale. - 4.
-The applicant must have completed a minimum of 30 semester hours of undergraduate courses in the liberal arts including three hours of biological science which includes content on human development. - 5.
-The applicant must submit three references from persons familiar with the applicant's fitness for graduate school or character. - 6.
+GPA is based on a 4.0 scale. - 3.
+The applicant must have completed a minimum of 30 semester hours of undergraduate courses in the liberal arts including three hours of biological science which includes content on human development or Human Behavior in the Social Environment. - 4.
+The applicant must submit completed a MSW References Letter Form and a reference letter from three persons familiar with the applicant's fitness for graduate school and/or character. - 5.
 The applicant must submit a two-page typed essay on why he/she would like to be a social worker.
-The applicant's response should reflect important family and community influences on his/her development, as well as, a description of characteristics that distinguish him/her as a potential candidate for the MSW degree. - 7.
-The applicant must complete an Application for Admission to the Master of Social Work Program as well as an Application for Admission to the Graduate College.
+The applicant's response should reflect important family and community influences on his/her development, as well as, a description of characteristics that distinguish him/her as a potential candidate for the MSW degree.